yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/_index.md

   + You can use the **Preview changes** tab to preview your changes in Git before creating the PR.
     ![Preview before creating PR](/Images/docbook/images/contributing/netlify_preview_beforecreating_PR.png)
 * Add a meaningful message to your commit and click to create the PR.
-  + You can preview you changes in the staging site by clicking the link on the Netlify preview box.
+  + You can preview your changes in the staging site by clicking the link on the Netlify preview box.
     ![Preview your PR](/Images/docbook/images/contributing/netlify_preview_PR.png)

   + This link redirects to the main page of the documentation.
 You must navigate to the page you've edited.